-During this quarter Citizens Advice Newcastle noted an increase in residents seeking advice in relation to mortgage repossessions and difficulties in securing 'interest only' mortgage deals following the end of their existing deal.
-Citizens Advice Newcastle are concerned that there could be a spike in the number of people facing repossession if this trend continues.
-We continue to work with UK Asset Resolutions to understand the mortgage market and to help people to maintain their home.
+Citizens Advice are concerned that if this trend continues, there could be a spike in the number of people facing repossession.
+We will continue to work with UK Asset Resolutions to understand the mortgage market and to help people to maintain their homes.

-- YHN and Money Matters are continuing to provide Personal Budgeting Support (PBS) to residents who need help managing their money and paying their bills on time as they claim Universal Credit.
-47 referrals were made by the DWP for this support during Q2.
+- YHN and Money Matters are continuing to provide Personal Budgeting Support (PBS) to residents who need help managing their money and paying their bills on time as they transition onto Universal Credit.
+41 referrals were made by the Department for Work and Pensions (DWP) during Q2 for this support.
 The number of referrals received this quarter has increased due to ongoing work with Jobcentre Plus work coaches to strengthen PBS partnership arrangements. - During Q2 the 'Debt Awareness Level 1' e-learning module was completed by 24 people.
 The module evaluation feedback has highlighted how useful this resource is to staff who aren't debt specialists.
 Information about this training is available here. - We are continuing to hold quarterly 'Introduction to Budgeting' face to face training sessions.
 September 2015's training session was attended by 12 multi agency staff.
 Details of future training sessions are available here. - Money Matters are working with Northumbrian Water to encourage residents living in Walker who were in high levels of water arrears to contact Money Matters for help with their debts.
-To date, letters have been sent to 250 households but take up of the support available has been limited.
-Money Matters are continuing to work with Northumbrian Water to test different approaches to improve engagement with residents experiencing this type of debt. - During Q2 Money Matters supported 10 vulnerable clients to improve their financial capability and 8 clients obtained a Debt Relief Order (DRO). - Citizens Advice Newcastle is working with Newcastle University to consider the impact that high interest and dangerous credit has on individuals, households and communities. - Citizens Advice Newcastle has produced their annual 'Twelve Days of Christmas' information which provides money saving tips for residents during the festive period.
+To date letters have been sent to 250 households, but take up of support available has been limited.
+Money Matters are continuing to work with Northumbrian Water to test different approaches to improve engagement with residents experiencing this type of debt. - During Q2 Money Matters supported 10 vulnerable clients to improve their financial capability and 9 clients obtained a Debt Relief Order (DRO). - Newcastle Citizens Advice is working with Newcastle University to consider the impact that high interest and dangerous credit has on individuals, households and communities. - Newcastle Citizens Advice has produced their annual 'Twelve Days of Christmas' information which provides money saving tips for residents during the festive period.
+To request a copy of this email financial.inclusion@newcastle.gov.uk

-- We are working with Payplan to develop a coordinated approach to supporting their vulnerable clients who are Newcastle residents. - We are working with YHN and Isos Housing on a pilot in Walker to formalise the alignment of advice and support services with the Discretionary Housing Payment (DHP) award process.
-We are using our learning from the Walker Welfare Reform Pilot and the Universal Credit Triage Trial to better support people to respond to the challenges of the "bedroom tax". - From January 2016 the spectrum of advice for money management (budgeting and debt) will be rolled out to supported housing providers.
+- We are working with Payplan to develop a coordinated approach to supporting their vulnerable clients who are Newcastle residents. - We are working with YHN and Isos Housing to develop a pilot in Walker to formalise the alignment of advice and support services with the Discretionary Housing Payments (DHP) award process.
+We will use our learning from the Walker Welfare Reform Pilot and the Universal Credit Triage Trial to better support people to respond to the challenges of the "bedroom tax". - Money Matters is seeking academic support to organise a staff and clients engagement forum.
+The team will ask its clients to have greater involvement in the review of their debt advice service.
+Money Matters will fund this initiative with the award money that they received from the Institute of Money Advisers for their DRO financial capability project.
+The forum will tie in with the Universal Credit Triage Trial, which will help the Advice Compact to better tailor debt advice to families who will be affected by the forthcoming roll-out of Universal Credit. - From January 2016 the spectrum of advice for money management (budgeting and debt) will be rolled out to supported housing providers.